A fairy tale Orient Express

 A legend under the snow: In January 1929, snow trapped the Orient Express near Constantinople (Istanbul) for days.
 Passengers willing to die of hunger and cold escaped the train by digging a tunnel in the snow.
 This incident inspired author Agatha Christie’s 1934 mystery novel, Murder on the Orient Express.

-In 1930, the Toros Express was put into service, which runs from Istanbul to Aleppo and Beirut and connects to Jerusalem, Cairo or Baghdad.
-In 1932 the connection with Central Europe was restored and the Arlberg-Orient Express departed, reaching Vienna via Tyrol.
+In 1930, the Toros Express was put into service.
+It runs from Istanbul to Aleppo and Beirut and connects to Jerusalem, Cairo, or Baghdad.
+In 1932, the connection with Central Europe was restored, and the Arlberg-Orient Express departed, reaching Vienna via Tyrol.

-Josephine Baker’s pep concerts: In 1930 the Taurus Express was inaugurated which went from Constantinople to Aleppo and Beirut, with connections to Jerusalem, Cairo or Baghdad.
-In 1932 the connection with central Europe was restored and the Arlberg-Orient Express departed which reached Vienna through the Tyrol.
+Josephine Baker’s pep concerts: In 1930, the Taurus Express was inaugurated, going from Constantinople to Aleppo and Beirut, with connections to Jerusalem, Cairo, or Baghdad.
+In 1932, the connection with central Europe was restored, and the Arlberg-Orient Express departed, reaching Vienna through the Tyrol.

-In 1931 the Orient Express was bombed when, near Budapest, a bomb caused it to fall 30 meters off a viaduct.
-The singer Josephine Baker was traveling on the train and to calm the survivors she improvised a concert among the wounded.
+In 1931, the Orient Express was bombed when, near Budapest, a bomb caused it to fall 30 meters off a viaduct.
+The singer Josephine Baker was travelling on the train, and to calm the survivors, she improvised a concert among the wounded.

-The sad end of wagon 2419: When it came to World War II, train services were interrupted again.
+The sad end of wagon 2419: During World War II, train services were interrupted again.
 During World War II, which started with Germany’s invasion of Poland on September 1, 1939, when Germany entered France on June 14, 1940, Adolf Hitler found wagon number 2419.
 The Nazis had the French sign the surrender treaty of France on the 2419 carriage of the Orient Express to get a rematch from 22 years ago.
-The wagon was later taken to Germany, where the French put it on display.
+The wagon was later taken to Germany, where the French displayed it.
 In the spring of 1945, when the Nazis realized they would succumb to the war, they worried that Germany’s surrender would be signed on the 2419 carriage of the Orient Express.
 Thereupon, on Hitler’s orders, the SS unit destroyed the wagon.

 Rumours of the Orient Express